 Loneliness in expats

-In recent years, much has been written about loneliness, in particular amongst the younger and the elder generations.
+In recent years, much has been written about loneliness, in particular amongst the younger and the elder generations: Loneliness is on the increase.

 In modern day life, many people struggle with loneliness; and for many expats, loneliness is an unwanted, but faithful companion whom the recent/current pandemic hasn't helped alleviate feelings of loneliness, isolation and homesickness.